livysdad27/livysdad27.github.io/resume.md

 * Led the development of  a Telehealth Cart solution described as “Brain Dead Simple” by the nursing team.
 It featured a zero touch setup, automated self test procedure and both back-end status monitoring as well as a local health indicator.
 * Selected by SVP of Product and the Chief of Staff to provide manager consulting and guidance on employee engagement initiatives in response to the yearly survey.

-### Manager -  Telehealth Solutions and Support, 2014 - 2016
+### Manager, Telehealth Solutions and Support, 2014 - 2016
 Led the transition from an “off-the-shelf” acute telehealth product to a custom product that simplifies workflow and improves the patient experience.

 * Built a new agile scrum team and educated the Telehealth Leadership in how to govern the new model and integrate it into the operational support processes.